Michelle D. Coakes - Artist, Potter

 My inspirations are varied and numerous.
 Like most artists, they include my past experiences, my personality, and my environment.

 I have lived in many places around the country, and visited many more around the world, but until I moved to Christian County, I have never lived in what could best be described as farmland.
 It is flat.
 You can see for miles in any direction.
-And my property came with a LOT of sky.
 The wind is ever-present.
 The fields change color and texture year-round.
 There are coyotes and deer and foxes, owls, hawks and eagles.
 All of these things find their way into my work.

 Artist Statement - Michelle Coakes